Near-Optimal Algorithm for Directed Expander Decompositions: The Push-Pull-Relabel Framework

 \section{The Push-Pull-Relabel Framework}

 In the push-relabel framework as presented in \cite{goldberg1988new}, we are trying to compute a feasible flow for a flow problem $(G, \cc, \Delta, \nabla)$ by maintaining a pre-flow $\ff$ together with a level function $\bell$.
-The algorithm then runs in iterations terminating once $\ff$ has no positive excess at any vertex anymore.
+The algorithm then runs in iterations terminating once $\ff$ has no positive excess at any vertex.
 In each iteration of the algorithm, the algorithm identifies a vertex $v$ that still has positive excess at a vertex $v$.
 This positive excess is then pushed to neighbors on lower levels such that the capacity constraint is still enforced.
 If this is not possible $v$ is relabeled meaning that its label $\bell(v)$ is increased.

-In this section, we are extending the push-relabel framework to the dynamic setting, where we allow for increasing the source function $\Delta$ and inducing on subgraphs of $G$.
+In this section, we are extending the push-relabel framework to the dynamic setting, where we allow for increasing the source function $\Delta$ and the deletion of edges from $G$.
 To do so, we need to introduce the notion of negative excess.
-Because for a flow $\ff$ of the flow problem, it might happen that when inducing the flow $\ff|_{G[\tilde{V}]}$ to a subgraph $G[\tilde{V}]$ there is a vertex $v \in \tilde{V}$ such that more flow is leaving the vertex than is entering or sourced, i.e. $\Delta_{\ff|_{G[\tilde{V}]}}^- = \ff|_{G[\tilde{V}]}^+(v) - \ff|_{G[\tilde{V}]}^-(v) - \Delta(v) > 0$.
-We say that such a vertex has negative excess.
+Because for a flow $\ff$ of the flow problem, it might happen that once we delete an edge $(u,v)$ there is more flow leaving the vertex $v$ than is entering or sourced, i.e. $\Gamma_t(v) < 0$.
 Hence, we need to extend the discussion to include negative excess in the dynamic version.
-Similar to the standard push-relabel algorithm, we maintain a pseudo-flow $\ff$ and a vertex labelling $\bell$ in so-called valid states $(\ff, \bell)$.
-The only difference is that in the standard push-relabel algorithm the pseudo-flow $\ff$ is in fact a pre-flow.
+Similar to the standard push-relabel algorithm, we maintain a pseudo-flow $\ff$ and a vertex labeling $\bell$ in so-called valid states $(\ff, \bell)$.
+The only difference is that in the standard push-relabel algorithm, $\ff$ is a pre-flow (not only a pseudo-flow).